actionquake/aq2-tng/Espionage.md

   * Double check your scenario file before committing it in case your spawn points don't work (stuck in a tree/wall, accidentially set a negative value instead of a positive, etc)
   * Reference skins that are in the AQtion distrib, so players don't see the default `male/resdog` skin if they don't have it.
 If you want to suggest a new skin to use in your killer scenario, contact the AQ2World team in Discord.
   * Err on the side of shorter respawn times rather than longer ones -- it's more fun to play than to watch.
 Some playtesting to get the perfect timings down may be needed, especially on maps where it's easy to defend a capture point, perhaps Team 2's respawn timer is a tad longer than Team 1's, for example.
+  * When creating an ETV target, ensure that not only is it in a good spot, but keep in mind that the indicator arrow is 75 quake units floating above it -- this may clip into low ceilings and not look good.
+The value of 75 units is so that the arrow doesn't interfere with visibility from the player's view.

 Save your map-specific file with the name of the map to `action/tng/mapname.esp`.
 If you formatted it correctly, it should load those values in the next time the map is loaded.